ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of

 \subsection{N$_2$H$^+$ maps of 16 protostellar cores}

-There are 16 protostellar cores in the ALMASOP survey that have been mapped in N$_2$H$^+$ J=1-0 line emission with the NRO 45-m telescope \citep{Tatematsu2021}.
+There are 16 protostellar cores in the ALMASOP survey that have been mapped in N$_2$H$^+$ J=1-0 line emission with the No: 45\,m telescope \citep{Tatematsu2021}.
 Among the 16 cores, five are forming binary/multiple systems and the other 11 contain single protostars.
 We note that the fraction of binary/multiple systems in this small sample is similar to that of the whole ALMASOP sample.
-With these data, we can investigate whether or not there are significant differences in gas kinematics among the two groups of cores.
-We fitted the hyperfine spectra to all N$_2$H$^+$ emission lines with signal-to-noise ratios (SNR) larger than 3, and finally derived the centroid velocity field maps of these cores.
+With these data, we can investigate whether or not there are significant differences in gas kinematics between the two groups of cores.
+We fit the hyperfine spectra to all N$_2$H$^+$ emission lines with signal-to-noise ratios (SNR) higher than 3, and finally derive the centroid velocity field maps of these cores.
 The velocity field maps of dense cores that are forming single systems are shown in Figure \ref{n2h+_s}, while the maps of cores forming binary/multiple systems are shown in Figure \ref{n2h+_b}.
-Most cores show velocity gradients in the N$_2$H$^+$ emission maps, no matter how many protostars have formed in the cores.
+Most of the cores show velocity gradients in the N$_2$H$^+$ emission maps, no matter how many protostars have formed within them.